nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * `listcontact` followed by `emailcontact 2` opens a new message composition window targeting the 2nd contact in the contacts list.
 * `findcontact n/Alice` followed by `emailcontact 1` opens a new message composition window targeting the 1st contact in the results of the `findcontact` command.
 * `listcontact` followed by `emailcontact 3 ni/1` opens a new message composition window targeting `Charlotte Oliveiro` with the body containing `CS2103T exam is coming.`. <br>
+    * This example uses Microsoft Outlook as a mailing application on a Windows 10 machine.
   ![result for 'emailcontact 3 ni/1'](images/ContactEmailContact.png) <br>
   ![Outlook window for 'emailcontact 3 ni/1'](images/ContactEmailContactOutlook.png)